 Conclusion

-The study's findings indicated that extract leaves from Colocasia esculenta and Jatropha aconitifolia have a great deal of potential for use as human food.
+The study's findings indicated that leaves extract from Colocasia esculenta and Jatropha aconitifolia have a great deal of potential for use as human food.
 Due to their high nutrient content, these plants may contribute significantly to human nutrition.
-Fresh leaves of Colocasia esculenta and Jatropha aconitifolia are excellent providers of -carotene, ascorbate, iron, zinc, and calcium.
+Fresh leaves of Colocasia esculenta and Jatropha aconitifolia are excellent providers of beta-carotene, ascorbate, iron, zinc, and calcium.
 Rats given chow supplemented with extracts of Colocasia esculenta and Jatropha aconitifolia showed improved serum levels of iron, zinc, hemoglobin, RBC, and beta-carotene.
 The findings indicated that Jatropha aconitifolia leaf was a superior source of beta-carotene, ascorbate, zinc, iron, and calcium compared to Colocasia esculenta leaf.

 Reference